BabaOlude/Logs-Analysis-Project/README.md

 After you created the view, exit PostgreSQL command line by running "\q" command.

 To load the data, use the command psql -d news -f newsdata.sql to connect a database and run the necessary SQL statements.

+What I Learned About Not Using VirtualBox and Vagrant